 Artisan Partners Holdings distributed all of the retained profits of the partnership available for distribution as of the date of the closing of our IPO to its pre-IPO partners.
 Approximately \$40.0 million of the distribution was made immediately prior to our IPO, and the other approximately \$65.3 million of the distribution was made following the closing of our IPO with a portion of the IPO net proceeds.
-During the second and third quarters of 2013, Artisan Partners Holdings distributed \$20.4 million and \$39.4 million, respectively, for income taxes as required under its partnership agreement to holders of its partnership units, including us.
-On July 17, 2013, we, acting as the general partner of Artisan Partners Holdings, declared a distribution of \$19.1 million payable by Artisan Partners Holdings and that distribution was paid on August 22, 2013 to holders of its partnership units, including us.
-On October 22, 2013, we, acting as the general partner of Artisan Partners Holdings, declared a distribution of \$21.4 million payable by Artisan Partners Holdings on November 22, 2013 to holders of its partnership units, including us.
+During the second, third and fourth quarters of 2013, Artisan Partners Holdings distributed \$20.4 million, \$39.4 million and \$65.4 million, respectively, for income taxes as required under its partnership agreement to holders of its partnership units, including us.
+On July 17, 2013 and October 22, 2013, we, acting as the general partner of Artisan Partners Holdings, declared distributions of \$19.1 million and \$21.4 million payable by Artisan Partners Holdings and those distributions were paid on August 22, 2013 and November 22, 2013, respectively, to holders of its partnership units, including us.